 Abercrombie & Fitch isn’t what it used to be.
 With the brand refresh in 2015, the clothes are more rugged, edgier, diverse, and insta-worthy, minus the emphasis on logo.
 The price is on the higher side, but the denim is drool-worthy, perfect for aficionados, and worth the splurge.
 The tailoring is fantastic, elevated and so chic, Little Steps is in love with their jeans, ruched mini dresses, and rompers on the aisle for the older teens and Uni kids.
 Both girls and boys have tons of choices here.

-Japanese brand GU is a budget-friendly, and a definite crowd-pleaser.
-Operated under the parent company Uniqlo, GU has its distinct trademark style for clean basics in fun, vibrant, youthful colors.
-They offer a casual, clean palette wardrobe staples at surprisingly low prices (most items are in the range of HK$100-200 here).
-A trip to the Causeway Bay GU store is a must for back-to-school affordable, urban street style shopping – well-fitted leggings, cute skirts, oversized hoodies, lived-in cargoes, structured vests and the works.
+Japanese brand GU is budget-friendly, and a definite crowd-pleaser.
+Operated under the parent company Uniqlo, GU has its distinct trademark style for clean basics in a fun, vibrant, youthful colors.
+They offer casual, clean palette of wardrobe staples at surprisingly low prices (most items are in the range of HK$100-200 here).
+A trip to the Causeway Bay GU store is a must for back-to-school affordable, urban street-style shopping – well-fitted leggings, cute skirts, oversized hoodies, lived-in cargoes, structured vests, and the works.

 GU, Windsor House, B26, B72-73&B75, 76 Gloucester Road, Causeway Bay, Hong Kong, +852 2219 8628, www.gu-global.com/hk